spamegg1/abstract-thinking/physical/physical.md

     ![tet-10-11-12](../images/tet-10-11-12.png)

-4. Can you think of how to "combine" the moves from 1 with the moves from 2 or 3?
+4. Can you think of a way to "combine" the moves from 1 with the moves from 2 or 3?
+  Are there any relations between combinations?
+What can you say about them?

 5. How to move (in the physical sense) between these two?